 We just need to worry about entering the right thing in a few input fields and Prismatic takes care of the rest.
 Like our other customer credentials, we need to create a new credential, this time choosing type OAuth 2.0:

-Next we'll enter our client ID and client secret that we generated on Dropbox's developer website - see docs on how to do that.
+Next we'll enter our client ID and client secret that we generated on Dropbox's developer website.
 We also enter an authorization URL and token URL that we got from Dropbox's docs.